-There are three (3) exams graded on a 100-point scale.
+There are four (4) exams graded on a 100-point scale.
 The format for the exams is multiple choice questions and short answer essays.
 Material on the exams includes information from lecture, class discussion, text, handouts, and any other sources brought to the class.
-See the grading section below for the number of points that constitute an A, B, C, etc. If you arrive for the exam after the first person has handed in an exam, you are automatically considered to have missed the exam time and you must take the make-up exam.
-Be certain to arrive in a timely fashion on exam days.
-ALL MAKE-UP EXAMS WILL BE GIVEN ON THE DAY OF THE FINAL EXAM AS CUMULATIVE MATERIAL.
+See the grading section below for the number of points that constitute an A, B, C, etc.

+If you arrive for the exam after the first person has handed in an exam, you are automatically considered to have missed the exam time and you must take the make-up exam.
+So be certain to arrive in a timely fashion on exam days.

+ALL MAKE-UP EXAMS WILL BE GIVEN ON FINAL EXAM DAY AS CUMULATIVE.

-If you make less than a C on any exam or class assignment, you should make an appointment to see me immediately so that we can get you on track quickly.
+If you make less than a C on any exam or class assignment, please make an appointment to see me immediately so that we can get you on track quickly.
 Waiting too late to make an appointment with me can affect your grade in the course.